• Skip to primary navigation

 Poor extraction methods can compromise the potency, aroma and effectiveness of the resulting oil, making it imperative to pay attention to any essential oil brand’s process of manufacturing.

-NOW Foods clearly shows great care and stewardship for extracting the best essence of the essential oils you find in the bottles available for sale.
-This is why we continue to feature them on our popular list of top 10 best essential oil brands.
+NOW Foods shows great care and stewardship for extracting the best essence of the essential oils you find in the bottles available for sale.
+This is why I continue to feature them on my popular list of top 10 best essential oil brands.

 Testing Process